 The role of the South Australian Skills Commission is to:

-Click here to read copies of the complete Regulations and Standards, or click the button below to read the fact sheets that summarise the key points.
+Click the buttons below to read the Regulations or Skills Standards including fact sheets that summarise the key points.

 See FAQs for employers of apprentices and trainees for more information.